product-os/jellyfish/README.md

 If you are going to be working with any libraries, clone them under `.libs` and checkout your branches.

-Finally, deploy everything to the device by executing `make push` from the repository root.
+Finally, deploy everything to the device by executing `npm run push` from the repository root.

 Once deployed, app and library source changes will cause quick service reloads.
 Adding and removing app dependencies will cause that service's image to be rebuilt from its `npm ci` layer.
 Adding and